hpc/charliecloud/doc/ch-fromhost.rst

 ---------

 MPI implementations have numerous ways of communicating messages over interconnects.
-We use Libfabric (OFI), an OpenFabric framework that exports fabric communication services to applications, to manage these communcations with built-in, or loadable, fabric providers.
+We use libfabric (OFI), an OpenFabric framework that exports fabric communication services to applications, to manage these communcations with built-in, or loadable, fabric providers.